 When asked about gwern and whether the leaks were legitimate, Bishop stated:

 Personally I feel that the PGP information that he was aware of, should have been sufficient to convince him to dissociate himself from making that article.
 This should have convinced him that he was engaging in something dangerous that we should all be concerned about.

-He also presented an IRC conversation between himself and gwern, which he had posted to Reddit hours earlier.
-In the conversation, ‘kanzure’ (Bishop) took issue with the fact that gwern seemed intent to pass along the documents as legitimate, all while knowing that the PGP key was faked.
+He also presented an IRC conversation between he and gwern, a conversation he had posted to Reddit hours earlier.
+In the chat, ‘kanzure’ (Bishop) took issue with the fact that gwern seemed intent to pass along the documents as legitimate, all while knowing that the PGP key was faked.